-Based on consultation with local health officials along with a Memorandum of Understanding with a partner institution, NOC will adjust the start date of the spring semester in order to match schedules as required with our partner and to give us the best chance to finish the spring term inperson.
-Winter break will be extended and spring classes will start on Tuesday, January 19.
+Based on consultation with local health officials along with a Memorandum of Understanding with a partner institution, NOC adjusted the start date of the spring semester in order to match schedules as required with our partner and to give us the best chance to finish the spring term in-person.
+Winter break was extended and spring classes started on Tuesday, January 19.
 With this change, NOC will not be having a traditional spring break in March 2021 in order to avoid another possible surge in COVID cases due to student and employee travel.
 This approach should allow us to finish the semester as originally scheduled.